jefdaj/electionguard-cardano/milestone3/pubsub/README.md

 # pubsub

-My first attempt at a non-trivial smart contract!
+My first attempt at integrating the on-chain + off-chain code into a non-trivial dApp.
 It'll focus on just distributing an authenticated log of files via Cardano + IPFS.
 That's part of what the ElectionGuard contract will need to do, as well as potentially useful on its own.